igihcksn/mypocketmonsters/README.md

 ### Installation

-This is documentation from exploration project using some requirement from Tokopedia Recruitment Team, Hope can running well either in local and production link.
+This is documentation from exploration project, Hope can running well either in local and production link.

 Install the dependencies and devDependencies and start the server.